-[System for Group Management]
+System for Group Management

-- (1) The Company shall establish the Mitsubishi HC Capital Group Code of Ethics and Code of Conduct in order to share fundamental values and ethics to be embraced by all members of the Group and reflect them in business. - (2) The Company shall establish the management method between the Company and the Group companies, in order to ensure the propriety of the business activities of the Group companies, and establish internal rules, etc. to improve the management efficiency and corporate value of the Group as a whole, through the Group carrying out activities with a strong sense of solidarity. - (3) The Company shall receive reports, etc. from the Group companies and conduct management of the Group in line with the various internal rules, etc. established for the Group management, in adherence to the allocation of duties. - (4) The Company shall establish management and operational methods for internal controls pertaining to the financial reports of the Group, and shall effectively develop and operate the internal controls of the Group as a whole, so that the Company's financial reports will be prepared appropriately, in accordance with the provisions of the Financial Instruments and Exchange Act, etc.
+- (1) The Company shall establish the Mitsubishi HC Capital Group Code of Ethics and Code of Conduct in order to share fundamental values and ethics to be embraced by all members of the Group and reflect them in business. - (2) The Company shall establish a management method between the Company and the Group companies, in order to ensure the propriety of the business activities of the Group companies, and establish internal rules, etc. to improve the management efficiency and corporate value of the Group as a whole, through the Group carrying out activities with a strong sense of solidarity. - (3) The Company shall require the Group companies to request prior approval or consultation or to provide reports regarding important management matters in line with internal rules in order to manage the Group appropriately.
+Thus, the Company shall manage the Group companies with responsible departments giving approval, implementing consultation, receiving reports, etc. in adherence to the allocation of duties. - (4) The Company shall establish management and operational methods for internal controls pertaining to the financial reports of the Group, and shall effectively develop and operate the internal controls of the Group as a whole, so that the Company's financial reports will be prepared appropriately, in accordance with the provisions of the Financial Instruments and Exchange Act.

-[System for Compliance with Laws and Regulations]
+System for Compliance with Laws and Regulations

-- (1) The Company shall establish the Mitsubishi HC Capital Group Code of Ethics and Code of Conduct in order to share fundamental values and ethics to be embraced by all members of the Group and reflect them in business. - (2) The Company shall establish a system for ensuring that the officers and employees of the Group comply with laws and regulations and the Articles of Incorporation, by establishing and disseminating various internal rules, etc. and the Compliance Manual. - (3) The Company shall establish the Compliance Committee, which deals with establishment, maintenance, management, etc., of the Group's compliance system, in addition to the Chief Compliance Officer (Head of Risk Management Division), who is responsible for the compliance of the Group, and the Legal & Compliance Department, which is tasked with enforcing compliance.
-The Group Companies shall, if there are any legal risks, etc. intrinsic to the business activities of such company, cooperate with the Company as necessary, and develop an appropriate compliance system. - (4) The Company shall formulate compliance programs (specific plans to ensure that the officers and employees of the Group comply with laws and regulations, etc., including education for the Group's officers and employees) and monitor how the Group's officers and employees are working on those programs.
+- (1) The Company shall establish the Mitsubishi HC Capital Group Code of Ethics and Code of Conduct in order to share fundamental values and ethics to be embraced by all members of the Group and reflect them in business. - (2) The Company shall establish a system for ensuring that the executives and employees of the Group comply with laws and regulations and the Articles of Incorporation, by establishing and disseminating internal rules, etc. and the Compliance Manual. - (3) The Company shall establish the Compliance Committee, which deals with establishment, maintenance, management, etc., of the Group's compliance system, in addition to the Chief Compliance Officer (Head of Risk Management Division), who is responsible for the compliance of the Group, and the Legal & Compliance Department, which is tasked with enforcing compliance. - The Group Companies shall, if there are any legal risks, etc. intrinsic to the business activities of such company, cooperate with the Company as necessary, and develop an appropriate compliance system. - (4) The Company shall formulate compliance programs (specific plans to ensure that the executives and employees of the Group comply with laws and regulations, etc., including education for the Group's

-- (5) The Company shall establish the Compliance Hotline System as an internal whistleblowing framework under which the Group's officers, employees, etc., can report to or seek consultations with the Company regarding unfair practices and other conduct. - (6) The Group shall take a resolute stance against anti-social forces, which threaten the peace and stability of civil society, and work to prevent transactions with such forces. - (7) The Company shall be aware of the possibility that funds transacted through the Group may be used for various criminal activities and/or terrorism, and shall work to prevent money laundering.
+- executives and employees) and monitor how the Group's executives and employees are working on those programs. - (5) The Company shall establish the Compliance Hotline System as an internal whistleblowing system under which the Group's executives, employees, etc., can report to or seek consultations with the Company regarding unfair practices and other conduct.
+The Company shall not treat persons who have made reports just because they made those reports using an internal whistleblowing system disadvantageously, and the Company shall specify this in the internal rules, etc. and fully inform all executives and employees through internal training and on other occasions. - (6) The Group shall take a resolute stance against anti-social forces, which threaten the peace and stability of civil society, and work to prevent transactions with such forces. - (7) The Company shall be aware of the possibility that funds transacted through the Group may be used for various criminal activities and/or terrorism, and shall work to prevent money laundering.

-[Information Disclosure System]
+Information Disclosure System